TimescaleDB Production Migration Runbook

 - Stop writes on the old production system.

-- Take a final backup if needed for safety.
+- Take a final logical backup if needed for safety.

 - Switch the application connection string to the new EC2.